-or more than four hours between the hours of 9:00 AM and 5:00 PM Pacific Daylight Time between March 19th and September 22nd.
+or more than four hours between the hours of 9:00 AM and 5:00 PM Pacific Daylight Time between March 19th and September 22nd t.

-8.1 Project Daylight Shading, Winter Solstice
+a.
+Project Shading, Winter Solstice

 Winter Solstice, December 21st, is the shortest duration day when the sun is lowest in the sky and casts the longest shadows in the calendar year.